 In addition to the finger stick, an IV and needle will be used to draw your blood.
 Your blood (minus the plasma, of course) will be returned to your body through the IV.

 Your blood is mixed with saline prior to being returned.
 This can be extremely cold and some people find it uncomfortable.
 Bring a jacket or blanket with you.

 While your first donation can take as long as 2-3 hours to complete the entire procedure, your next donation shouldn’t take more than 90 minutes.

 Still, you do need to physically be at the location—it’s definitely not a passive income idea.

 Risks and Side Effects of Donating Plasma

 When you make a donation, vital minerals, vitamins and fluids are being removed from your body.
-This is why your health status must be assessed by medical professionals before you are approved for a donation.
+This is why your health status must be assessed by medical professionals before you’re approved to donate

-If you’re showing any visible signs of something wrong such as a disease or an addiction, the medical technician will recommend receiving medical treatment–and you won’t be allowed to donate.
+If you have any visible signs of a disease or an addiction, the technician will recommend medical treatment—and you won’t be allowed to donate.

 Still, even if you’re in good health and approved by the technician for donation, there are potential side effects.
 A plasma donation does have an impact on your body.
 You won’t leave feeling the same way you did when you first arrived.

 Make sure to get a good night’s rest before donating.
 Have a good dinner the night before and eat a healthy breakfast the next morning.